SimSid2312/Comp5421_AdvancedProgramming/A1_40011611/ReadMe.txt

-a) Assignment Number :  1
-b) Name: Simran Sidhu
-   Student Id: 40011611
-c) Steps to run the code on Visual Studio .
+Steps to run the code on Visual Studio .
 -------------------------------------------------------------------
 1. Open Visual Studio
 2. Create a new project